99rafa/Ransomware-Resistant-documents/README.txt

 0. Installing and compiling project
 ---------------------------------------------

+1. Have all the previous required tools/software installed and ready.

-1. Open `zookeeper/bin` folder and run the command `./zkServer.sh start` to launch the ZooKeeper name server.
+2. Open `zookeeper/bin` folder and run the command `./zkServer.sh start` to launch the ZooKeeper name server.
 If you wish to stop Zookeper name server, you can run `./zkServer.sh stop`.

-2. Run `mysql.server start`.
+3. Run `mysql.server start`.
 Then, create the database in which the data will be stored, running the command `createdb <name-of-db>` where `<name-of-db>` is the desired name for the databse.
 Afterwards, Open `<root-project-directory>/SirsRansomware/src/assets/sql_scripts>` and run `mysql <name-of-db> -p < init.sql` to initialize the databse.

-3. Open `<root-project-directory>/SirsRansomware/run_scripts` and run script **init.sh** to install and compile the whole project.
+4. Open `<root-project-directory>/SirsRansomware/run_scripts` and run script **init.sh** to install and compile the whole project.

 1. Server initialization
 ---------------------------------------------